llnl/smith/src/docs/sphinx/dev_guide/modern_cpp.rst

 Frequently Used Modern C++ Features
 ===================================

-Serac currently uses C++17.
-Several modern C++ features and library components are used heavily throughout Serac.
+Smith currently uses C++17.
+Several modern C++ features and library components are used heavily throughout Smith.

 Smart pointers are used to avoid directly using ``operator new`` and ``operator delete`` except when absolutely necessary.
 ``std::unique_ptr<T>`` is used to denote **exclusive** ownership of a pointer to ``T`` - see `this article <https://www.drdobbs.com/cpp/c11-uniqueptr/240002708>`__ for more info.